What Determines DJ and Professional DJ prices?

 – An Adult Birthday party will require a particular skill set, Dynamically changing the music to the ebb and flow of the dance floor.

-– A Wedding not only requires exceptional attention to detail with regards to the setup, how it sounds and looks but there is usually six months to two years communication, consultations and meetings in the run up to the big day.
+– A Wedding not only requires exceptional attention to detail with regards to the setup, how it sounds and looks.
+But there is usually six months to two years communication, consultations and meetings in the run up to the big day.
 Your DJ should invest more time in a wedding than ANY other type of event.

-Where is your chosen venue located?
+Where is your chosen venue?

-– Does the DJ even cover your area?
+– Does the DJ cover your area?

 – Parking – How much will parking cost?
 Can the DJ park close to the function room?